yojoots/libbitcoin-system-wiki/Collectible-Tautology.md

 >
 > Wikipedia: [Commodity](https://en.m.wikipedia.org/wiki/Commodity)

-The theorem uses “commodity” to distinguish money from something with no original use value.
-If the theorem intends that anything is a commodity it is tautological, and otherwise the postulate is tautological.
+The Regression Theorem uses “commodity” to distinguish money from something with no original use value.
+If it intends that *anything* is a commodity, it is tautological, and otherwise the postulate is tautological.